 Once we removed all the grout and replaced the missing tiles, it was time to regrout!

 We had some grout leftover from our Master Bathroom Remodel, so I mixed a small batch together.
 Since we are painting our tile, the grout color wasn’t an issue for us.

 You want it to be the consistency of a Frosty from Wendy’s.

-Thick enough to stay on the blade, but thin enough to start running off in a few seconds.
+You want it thick enough to stay on the blade, but thin enough to start running off in a few seconds.

-Next, load it onto your float.
+Next, load it onto your rubber grout float.